Savvy Homebody

 This recipe can make a single-layer crust, perfect for an 8-inch pie pan for a thick crust or 10-inches for a thicker crust.

-How to Blind Bake or Pre Bake the Pie Crust?
+How to Blind Bake The Pie Crust

 To easily blind-bake or pre-bake the pie crust you need two things parchment paper and weights.
 Weights can be commercial pie weights, dry beans, or dry rice.